Necrobot-Private/NecroBot/README.md

 <h1>Pokémon Go 0.45 API is now Forced :(
 </h1>
 <strong>
 Our bot will not let you bot since it is still emulating 0.43.3 API.
 Disabling the killswitch or botting with another bot will 100% get you banned.
+We are working with PogoDev to reverse the 0.45.0 hashing function.
+Please be patient.
 </strong>

 <p align="center">